Sweet 20: Main plot

 Mrs. Dai is a 70 year old grandma who is living with her only son Quang and his family including his wife Vy, two grandchildren Nhon and Tung.
 Mrs. Dai had been struggling with her life ever since.
 However, she has a good friend often takes care of her who is Mr. Be.
 During this time, a TV channel is looking for new talents as producer Manh Duc and his assistant Min Ji have been searching for the best voice out there, however, nothing has progressed.
 Mrs. Dai visits a photography shop to shoot one portrait in case she will pass away.
 While preparing for the photoshoot, a miracle turns her into a 20 year old version of herself.
 She doesn't realize this incident until she is on the bus.

 Due to the new appearance, she is unable to come back home.
 Therefore, she takes a new name as Thanh Nga and rents a room in Mr. Be's house.
-She firmly decides to make use of the new appearance to make her dream as to be a singer come true.
+She firmly decides to make use of her new appearance to make her dream of becoming a singer come true.
 Thanh Nga hangs out at a club of elders and performs "Diem Xua".
 Her voice immediately impresses everyone including Tung, Mr. Be and Manh Duc.
-Later, Tung invites her to be the vocal of his band of which she agrees, she even changes the style of Tung's musicband.
+Later, Tung invites her to be the vocal of his band of which she agrees, she even changes the style of Tung's band.

-Tung's musicband sign up for the talent show and they are chosen by Manh Duc.
-Mr. Be finds Mrs. Dai's belonging in Thanh Nga's room which leads him to instantly assume that Thanh Nga's murdered Mrs. Dai.
-He plans to tie Thanh Nga so he can question her regarding the situation of Mrs. Dai, however, Mr. Be is caught and tied by Thanh Nga.
+Tung's music band signs up for the talent show and they are chosen by Manh Duc.
+Mr. Be finds Mrs. Dai's belonging in Thanh Nga's room which leads him to instantly assume that Thanh Nga has murdered Mrs. Dai.
+He plans to tie up Thanh Nga so he can question her regarding the situation of Mrs. Dai, however, Mr. Be is caught and tied by Thanh Nga.
 She reveals that she is Mrs. Dai but only younger.
 This is shocking to Mr. Be however he promises to keep this as a secret.
 Tung's musicband have an opportunity to perform in a liveshow, Thanh Nga sings "Con tuoi nao cho em" which greatly touches the audience.